 Among its Core Activities + Countries

 The next step is to include countries in the value distribution.
-This is a relative straightforward exercise as it’s not very difficult to determine which activities take place where.
+This is a relatively straightforward exercise as it’s not very difficult to determine which activities take place where.
 The same resource is used for this: Capturing Value in Global Networks.
 Again, whether or not you agree with these findings in the source is not relevant for this analysis.
 I am just trying to show the effects a given value distribution has on profits to be reported in local countries.

 As you can see Apple in the US performs all the R&D, Design and Marketing activities.
 Sourcing activities take place all over the world and manufacturing is mainly performed in China.
 Apple has only one warehouse, in the US, from which it supplies its worldwide retail stores and external retailers and wholesalers.
-Apple also makes use of third party warehouses for its online sales.
+Apple also makes use of third-party warehouses for its online sales.

 Apple’s Value Distribution

 Now we start focussing more on the value distribution on a country-specific basis.
 It’s the exact same information as shown in the previous section, but it is only presented in a different way.
 Thus, the same information is used from the same source, only it is presented in a different way by starting to focus on a country by country basis.